Mostarska Bijela: Geography

 The Bijela confluence with the Neretva - Salakovac artificial rezervoir covers the mouth and cca.
 1 kilometers of the river.

 The Mostarska Bijela is a left tributary of the Neretva river.
 It begins at the south-western slopes of Prenj mountain, where it is called Gornja Bijela ("Gornja" in English: "Upper"), and flows in direction of north to south-southwest and into the Neretva at Bijela village in the region of Drežnica Donja and Salakovac.

 Rare geology

-The Mostarska Bijela river shapes a rare and unique karstic geological feature, which resembles an underground river with canyon-like semi-underground flow.
-What is unique here, in case of the Mostarska Bijela, is that cave roof of its underground section is opened to surface in form of very narrow gap in many places, enough only for small amount of light to enter the cavernous river course.
-Although very difficult underground course is still traversable, and thus attractive for tourists, mountaineers, especially for canyoning and speleologist.
+The Mostarska Bijela river shapes a karstic geological feature, which resembles a underground river with canyon-like semi-underground flow.
+The cave roof of its underground section is open to the surface in the form of a very narrow gap in many places, allowing a small amount of light to enter the cavernous river course.
+Although the underground course is difficult to traverse, it is attractive for tourists, mountaineers, and practitioners of canyoning and speleology.